MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/getfilesasurl.md

 Use the [GetFileSasUrl function](/power-apps/developer/data-platform/webapi/reference/getfilesasurl) to specify which file to generate a link for.

 - The `Target` parameter is an identifies the table row that contains an attachment, note, image, or file column.
 [Pass record reference to a function](webapi/use-web-api-functions.md#pass-record-reference-to-a-function) describes how to do this using the `@odata.id` annotation.
-- Set the `FileAttributeName` parameter when the `Target` property doesn't refer to an attachment or note record.
-The columns storing the data for attachment and note records is known, so it isn't necessary to specify the column name.
+- The `FileAttributeName` parameter must specify the name of the file column unless the `Target` property refers an attachment or note record.
+In these cases, the parameter is still required, but should be an empty string.
 - Set the `DataSource` parameter to `retained` if the record was flagged for [long-term data retention](long-term-retention.md).

 The [GetFileSasUrlResponse complex type](/power-apps/developer/data-platform/webapi/reference/getfilesasurlresponse) instance returned contains a `Result` property that is an instance of the [FileSasUrlResponse complex type](/power-apps/developer/data-platform/webapi/reference/filesasurlresponse).
 This type contains properties with data you need to send the URL to someone so they can download the file: `Filename`, `FileSizeInBytes`, `MimeType`, and `SasUrl`.